If you haven’t asked yourself if AI art will put artists out of the job, you aren’t paying attention.

 Of course people are going to buy and trade AI art and it’s going to become a huge part of a highly competitive art industry.
 It’s going to put a lot of people out of work.
 It’s going to force others to adapt.

-Basically, some people will want an artist who uses AI and some people will think it’s cheap and soulless.
+Basically, some people may want an artist who uses AI and some people will think it’s cheap and soulless.
 Either way, it’s tied to the creator and their brand somehow.
 Take the earlier AI piece that was sold for 90K.
 The buyer was totally thrilled about it.
 Maybe they didn’t know it was AI and they were fooled.
 And people should absolutely be accountable for that.

 But maybe they’re just thrilled to get a cool art piece created by someone that they know uses AI, and they’re ok with it.